nekrut/BMMB554/hugo/content/about/index.md

 We will cover a breadth of topics.
 Below is the approaximate list.
 Keep in mind that this field is very dymanic.
 To account for that we may skip or extend some of the subjects.

-1. Introduction, Structure, and Grading
-2. History I: Genetics and Molecular Biology
+1. History I: Genetics and Molecular Biology
 3. History II: Genomics
 4. Alignment and Assembly I: Assembly basics
 5. Alignment and Assembly II: Alignment basics